Job and Career Help

 We offer helpful databases to help you prepare for the workforce.
 Ask a librarian for help getting started on these databases.

-Reference USA includes business and residential listings.
+Reference Solutions includes business and residential listings.
 There are more than 14 million listings for businesses of all sizes.
 Listings include locations and contact information, corporate structure, salary information, sales volume, number of employees and other information to help potential job seekers.
 Ask a librarian how to use Reference USA in your job search.

 Cypress Resume is a simple and effective tool to build professional resumes, cover letters, and reference sheets.
 All you need to log in is your library card.
 Cypress provides dozens of examples of cover letters, various styles and formats for resumes, and step by step instructions for each task.
 You can also store your documents for one year.